dicristea/calculator/README.md

 - keep in mind what should be a global vs. local variable

 To do in future:
-- display current operation when onclick an operator button
+- when displaying exponentially large numbers, fix style to not overflow from display